Local Geometry Determines Global Landscape in Low-rank Factorization for Synchronization: Main theorems

 From now on, we consider the convex relaxation~\eqref{def:sdr}, and assume $\widehat{\BO}$ satisfies~\eqref{def:cert} and $\widehat{\BO}\widehat{\BO}^{\top}$ is the unique global minimizer to~\eqref{def:sdr}.
 Our focus is on the optimization landscape of~\eqref{def:bm} that is used to solve~\eqref{def:sdr}.

 \begin{theorem} Suppose $\BX = \widehat{\BO}\widehat{\BO}^{\top}$ with $\widehat{\BO}\in\Od(d)^{\otimes n}$, and the certificate matrix $\BL$ satisfies

-i.e., $\BX$ is the global minimizer to~\eqref{def:sdr}.
+i.e., $\BX$ is the {unique} global minimizer to~\eqref{def:sdr}.
 The optimization landscape of the Burer-Monteiro factorization~\eqref{def:bm} is benign if

-The only local minimizer $\BS$ to~\eqref{def:bm} is also global and satisfies $\BS\BS^{\top} = \widehat{\BO}\widehat{\BO}^{\top}.$ In particular, every point except the global minimizer has a negative curvature direction. \end{theorem} The result above essentially generalizes Theorem~\ref{thm:main1} from $d=1$ to $d\geq 2$.
-For $d=1$, we know that the global minimizer satisfies $\widehat{\BO} \in\{\pm 1\}^n$ if the tightness hold, and thus Theorem~\ref{thm:main2} implies Theorem~\ref{thm:main1}.
+The only local minimizer $\BS$ to~\eqref{def:bm} is also global and satisfies $\BS\BS^{\top} = \widehat{\BO}\widehat{\BO}^{\top}.$ In particular, every point except the global minimizer has a negative curvature direction. \end{theorem}

+{We make a comparison between Theorem~\ref{thm:main1} and~\ref{thm:main2}.
+The result above generalizes Theorem~\ref{thm:main1} from $d=1$ to $d\geq 2$.
+For $d=1$, we know that the global minimizer satisfies $\widehat{\BO} \in\{\pm 1\}^n$ if the tightness holds, and thus Theorem~\ref{thm:main2} implies Theorem~\ref{thm:main1}.
+Regarding their assumptions, we note that for $d= 1$, the certificate matrix in~\eqref{def:Ld1} immediately satisfies $\BL\bx = 0$, and $\lambda_2(\BL)>0$ suffices to guarantee the tightness of the SDR.
+However, for $d\geq 2$, $\lambda_{d+1}(\BL) > 0$ alone does not guarantee the exactness of the SDR and the global optimality of $\widehat{\BO}\widehat{\BO}^{\top}$.
+In addition, $\BL\widehat{\BO} = 0$ is required in Theorem~\ref{thm:main2} because it does not hold by its definition.
+In fact, the condition $\BL\widehat{\BO} = 0$ assumes that $\widehat{\BO}$ is a first-order critical point in~\eqref{def:bm}.}

 Similar to Theorem~\ref{thm:main1}, Theorem~\ref{thm:main2} is quite general as the condition is purely algebraic: it says that the local geometry at the global minimizer governs the global optimization landscape.
 To use Theorem~\ref{thm:main2}, it suffices to estimate the top and $(d+1)$-th smallest eigenvalues of $\BL = \BDG(\BA\widehat{\BO}\widehat{\BO}^{\top}) - \BA$.
 This task is typically harder for $d\geq 2$ than $d=1$ as the global minimizer does not have a closed form solution for $d\geq 2$.
 Now we proceed to discuss the two applications of Theorem~\ref{thm:main2} in which the condition number of $\BL$ is well understood.

 \paragraph{Example: $\Od(d)$-synchronization under additive Gaussian noise.} We consider the orthogonal group synchronization under additive Gaussian noise, as introduced in~\eqref{eq:odsync}.
 In~\cite{L22}, it is shown that the SDR~\cite{L22} is tight with high probability under $\sigma\lesssim \sqrt{n}/(\sqrt{d}(\sqrt{d} +\sqrt{\log n}))$.
 In fact,~\cite{L22} proved that the generalized power method (a nonconvex iterative algorithm for $\Od(d)$-synchronization) converges globally to the SDR solution.
 Despite the analysis requires spectral initialization, the global convergence still holds empirically even if we randomly initialize the algorithm.
 To understand this, it is natural to look into the optimization landscape of Burer-Monteiro factorization~\eqref{def:bm} for the $\Od(d)$-synchronization.
 As the tightness of the SDR is guaranteed in~\cite{L22}, it suffices to estimate the top and $(d+1)$-th smallest eigenvalues of $\BL = \BDG(\BA\widehat{\BO}\widehat{\BO}^{\top}) - \BA$ via using the by-products in~\cite{L22}, and then apply Theorem~\ref{thm:main2}.
 The result is summarized as follows, and the proof is deferred to Section~\ref{ss:cor}.